cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

+# Re-starting a VM

+If your earlier session was interrupted and your Virtual Machine was set to auto-halt every day at 7PM it may currently be Stopped.
+It can be restarted easily: in the Azure portal: Find the Resource Group and therein the Virtual Machine.
+Select the Virtual Machine and click the **Start** button at the top of the center panel.
+Note the new ip address for the VM.

-## Customizing the environment
+# Customizing the environment

+We have a working VM; so let us now import code and data, install some Python libraries, and run a Jupyter notebook server in our hypothetical quest to become oceanographers.

 In what follows, commands are run on the Azure VM bash command line.
-This continues from above where we have logged into the Azure VM from a local computer like a laptop.
+Above: We logged into the Azure VM from a local computer like a laptop using a VSCode terminal.
-Once the Jupyter notebook server is running, however, we drop back to the local computer for the last two steps.
+Once the Jupyter notebook server is running in `--no-display` mode: We return to our local computer to set up an ***ssh tunnel*** and use this to connect our local browser to the Azure VM Jupyter notebook server.

-* At this point we begin customizing the Virtual Machine
+* Customizing the Virtual Machine is five steps
-* First we install the Anaconda Python package: Choose the current Linux package from [this page](https://www.anaconda.com/products/individual).
+    * Install the Anaconda Python platform: Choose the current Linux package from [this page](https://www.anaconda.com/products/individual).
+    * Install the `xarray` library
+    * Install the `netcdf4` library
+    * `git clone` a GitHub repository { Jupyter notebooks, small dataset }
+    * Start the Jupyter notebook server in `--no-browser` mode

+### Install Anaconda

 The following example uses the correct link as of April 7 2021: